DRAGNLabs/Rocket-Launch/README.md

 There are a number of methods for tokenizing data: it can be done in the preprocessing stage, or dynamically during training.
 See the docs on [tokenizing data](./docs/Tokenizing_Data.md) for more information.

+## Preparing Models

+This repository is designed to be work flexibly with any model architecture.
+By default, it uses models from the HuggingFace Transformers library.
+However, any PyTorch model code could be added and used with the PyTorch Lightning [Model](./src/lightning/model.py) class.

+### Using HuggingFace Models

+To prepare to train with a HuggingFace model, navigate to the PyTorch Lightning [model.py](./src/lightning/model.py) script.
+Import any necessary HuggingFace classes.
+Edit the `Model` class to use the proper config class, with the necessary parameters.
+This is highly dependent on the kind of model being used.
+If using a pretrained model, set the `from_pretrained` flag in the configuration YAML to `True`.

+#### Modifying Model Archiecture

+Many HuggingFace models encapsulate most of the necessary code into one Python file.
+As such, if you wish to modify architecture in any HuggingFace model, you may copy the model code from HuggingFace into a new Python file in this repository, make the necessary changes, and import that model file into the train script.

+### Using PyTorch Models

+Any PyTorch models can be added by simply adding a new model file, and instantiating the model object within the PyTorch Lightning [Model](./src/lightning/model.py) class.

 ## Training

 Before training, it may be desirable change the dataset processing in [dataset.py](./dataset.py).
 By default, the dataset class is padding each sequence in the batch.
 The best processing method is highly dependent on the data.